-PynamoDB is attempt to be a Pythonic interface to DynamoDB that supports all of DynamoDB’s powerful features in both Python 3, and Python 2.
+PynamoDB is an attempt to be a Pythonic interface to DynamoDB that supports all of DynamoDB’s powerful features.
 This includes support for unicode and binary attributes.

 But why stop there?
 PynamoDB also supports: